singharyan1007/JAVADSA/src/Recursion/Basic.md

 <ol>

 <li>
-We recursion is the process in which a function calls itself.
+Recursion is the process in which a function calls itself.

 </li>
 <li>We need a base condition to terminate the function call</li>